My Home and Alphabet group ‘GMUBH’

 Step 1:

-- The teacher first gives the commands (Stand up, touch your toes, tap your knee two times, snap your fingers three times, clap your hands four times, blink your eyes five times.) as he/she demonstrates and the children listen.
+- The teacher first gives the commands (stand up, touch your toes, tap your knee two times, snap your fingers three times, clap your hands four times, blink your eyes five times.) as he/she demonstrates and the children listen.

 - Next, the teacher gives the commands and the children perform the actions.